agentevolution/ae-profiles/readme.txt

 == Description ==

-The Agent Evolution Profiles plugin uses custom post types and templates to create an agent directory management system for Genesis Themes.
+The Genesis Agent Profiles plugin uses custom post types and templates to create an agent directory management system for Genesis Themes.

 == Installation ==